Donovan Mitchell agrees to a 3-year, $150.3M contract extension with the Cavaliers, AP source says

 “He’s invested.
 He’s really invested in what we’re doing.
 Hopefully soon we’ll have more of a decisive answer on that for you, but he’s been great.
 He’s been super involved and super collaborative and very, very much pro-Cleveland.”

 The Cavs' move to get Mitchell two years ago was a surprise.
 It appeared he was on his way to play for his hometown New York Knicks before Cleveland swooped in.
-Mitchell's arrival accelerated the Cavs' rebuild, which began when LeBron James left as a free agent for the second time in 2018.
+Mitchell's arrival accelerated the Cavs' rebuild, which began when James left as a free agent for the second time in 2018 for the Lakers.

 Mitchell averaged 26.6 points, 6.1 assists and 5.1 rebounds this past season, but he was limited to just 55 games because of a left knee injury.
 Mitchell was slowed by the injury in the playoffs and pushed through before sitting out Cleveland's final two games in the Eastern Conference semifinals with a calf injury.